 Elbow OCD (Osteochondritis Dissecans)

-Pain on the outside of the elbow with or without clicking, catching, or locking up of the elbow joint in a young athlete should raise suspicion for an elbow OCD.
+Pain on the outside of the elbow with or without clicking, catching, or locking up of the elbow joint in a young athlete should raise suspicion for elbow Osteochondritis Dissecans.

 Depending on the severity, treatment can range from simply limiting throwing until the area heals to complex surgery including cartilage transplantation from elsewhere in the body.